A Guide to Skin Care for Wounds

 - Don’t apply lotion or creams between the toes, only to the top and bottom of the foot.

-Any wound that has not started to heal in two weeks or completely healed in six weeks may benefit from specialized wound care.
+Any wound that has not started to heal in two weeks or is not completely healed in six weeks may benefit from specialized wound care.
 Ask your regular physician if a referral to a Wound Care Center® might be the right option for you.
-Healogics offers advanced treatments and expert care to help you achieve optimal skin restoration and get back to living your best life.